Computer vision with Raspberry Pi and alternatives in 2022

 But this is not always the case.
 Suppose you want to use your own camera, or certain GPU software is not supported by the operating system, you have to look for the proper driver.
 Programmable hardware is meaningless without the software drivers.
 It is therefore imperative that you can rely on the delivery of the software drivers for all functionality on the card.
 Also their documentation.
 We have seen beautiful boards with very impressive features but without the drivers.
 Consequently, we could not use them.
 The whole search for drivers can be very tedious, as we experienced using the Banana Pi M2 Zero.
 In the end, it can even dictate an associated operating system and program language.
 Keep this in mind when choosing your board or camera.

 The community is just as important as the available drivers.
 With thousands of enthusiastic members, forums are a rich source of information.
 Why reinvent the wheel?
 There is always someone out there who has had the same problems as you and has found the solution.
 It saves you so much time.
 If you have made a choice for a board, first check all related forums.
 See what kind of problems they are dealing with.
 And whether there are good solutions.
 You will probably have to deal with the same problems.
 We cannot emphasize enough the importance of an internet community.

 The CPU on every board must be cooled when running at high clock rates.
 Some boards like the Odroid UX4 comes with a fan.
 Other like NanoPi or the Raspberry has no cooling at all.
-Without cooling the CPU will definitely get too hot and automatically lowers the clock for a while, the so-called throttle.
+Without cooling, the CPU certainly gets too hot and the clock automatically lowers for a while, the so-called throttle.
 Even worse, every 10 °C (18 °F) increase in heat halves the life of a CPU, as explained here.
 Tiny heatsinks as shown below will absolutely not do, their capacity is too low.
 Use large ones or fans.